 Google AdWords makes its debut

-If an advertiser bid highly, but had a low click-through rate and poor landing page experience, it could still appear higher than an ad with a lower bid and higher click-through rate and landing page experience.
-Up to that point, and arguably still, this was the first major push to prioritize the post-click experience.
+If an advertiser bid highly, but had a low click-through rate and poor post-click landing page experience, it could still appear higher than an ad with a lower bid and higher click-through rate and post-click landing page experience.
+Up to that point, and arguably still, this was the first major push to prioritize the post-click landing page.

 Social media advertising erupts